Combining heatmaps with other tools for more insight

 With traditional web analytics tools like Google Analytics, you’ll get plenty of quantitative data points and learn about large-scale traffic and usage patterns—but numbers and charts will not, by themselves, answer questions you might have about what people want from your site, where they get confused, and where their attention goes.

 By combining traditional analytics with heat maps, you can start a deeper investigation and find out why some of your metrics occur.
-Got a page with lots of traffic that
+Got a page with lots of traffic that doesn’t convert?
+Set up a heat map, go through the heatmaps analysis checklist, and start seeing what’s making people stumble.

 While heat maps help you visualize data from page visitors in aggregate, session recordings are created for individual users and show you their actions across multiple pages.